 What’s not funny is having to live with someone who is just that!

-Whether it is a child, spouse, or coworkers it is always a challenge to remain positive in a negative society.
+Whether it is a spouse, friend, family member or coworkers, it is always a challenge to remain positive in a negative society.
 Maybe it’s an elderly parent or loved one who may never have been negative their whole life and now that they are getting older or may even be experiencing some stage of dementia that may be altering their perception of things, it’s still so difficult being on the other side of these folks who continually drain you of your own hope and outlook in life.

 Negative people tend to leave others around them drained, tired and lethargic.
 No matter what you say, they always seem to find a way to counter with a negative opinion.
 When they face a problem, they soak themselves in the issue rather than deal with it constructively.
 They adopt a self-victimizing mindset, complaining about whatever happens.

 Even when you try to change the topic to something positive, they have a way to turn it into something negative.
 They are constantly fixated with the doom and gloom of (their) life.
 The old “somebody’s done me wrong” song.
 Everything is black; there is no white.
 In the event there is some element of positivity that enters their spectrum, they are quick to excuse that as a one-off encounter or see the dark side behind that.